 Another big step we can make is to recognize the term “single use.”
 We’ve been conditioned to think that using something once then disposing of it is normal.
 Identify where single use plastic is creeping into your life and reduce what you bring home.
 Is it plastic shopping bags?
 Plastic bottles?
 Packaging?
 Once you recognize this, you can start to take steps to eliminate these items.

-20+ ways to reduce plastic use in your life
+20+ ways to reduce single use plastic in your life

 1. Change your to-go habit.

 Is a take out salad in a plastic container your daily lunch?
 Get in the habit of making a big salad a couple times a week and bringing it to work in a reusable container.
 Need a pick-me-up coffee every afternoon?
 Skip the disposable cup and bring your own.
 Just say no to drinking straws and plastic forks.
 (I carry a chopstick set in my purse so I can easily forgo disposable plastic utensils.)

 2. Make your own condiments.

 Instead of bringing mayonnaise and mustard and relish home in plastic bottles and jars, learn to make your own.
 Same goes for salad dressings.
 Will you still be buying some ingredients in plastic?
 Probably.
 But it will be far fewer containers than if you were buying individual condiments.

 For the love of all that is holy, if you are a rabid Keurig coffee fan (and I know there are lots of you!) go get a refillable K-cup.
 And while regular coffee filters are paper (not plastic) you can just as easily replace yours with a reusable version that will probably last your lifetime.